keita00/gearswap/README.md

-# THF GearSwap for FFXI
+# THF and COR GearSwap for FFXI

 Feature-rich, modular GearSwap script for Thief (/DNC) and COR in Final Fantasy XI.